-Although we had an idea of what the perfect versioning app would need to do, I decided to write my fifth book called Version Control for Creative Professionals that attempted to simplify how non-programmers could use Git (a very popular shareware versioning tool):
+Although we had an idea of what the perfect versioning app would need to do, Ken Whitaker decided to write a fifth book called Version Control for Creative Professionals that attempted to simplify how non-programmers could use Git (a very popular shareware versioning tool):

-After writing and illustrating over 50 pages I simply stopped.
-Attempting to simplify the complexity of Git was more difficult than I thought.
+After writing and illustrating over 50 pages Ken simply stopped.
+Attempting to simplify the complexity of Git was plain difficult.
 Great for software engineers, not so great for creative professionals.
-Rather than design outward with a host of features hoping customers would like it, I took the opposite approach.
+Rather than design outward with a host of features hoping customers would like it, the opposite approach was taken.

 So, that's dandy.
 What's the catch?
 There’s only one.
 It is the customer's responsibility to make sure that all of a project's assets (files, directories, ...) reside under one project folder.
 That’s it.
 (By the way, Git and SVN require the same thing.)

-Being a programmer, I designed the app in late 2012 while on an extended trip back in Asheville, North Carolina.
+Being a programmer, the app was originally designed in late 2012 while on an extended trip back in Asheville, North Carolina.
 The initial working edition was completed in Seattle, Washington.

 So why hasn’t it been released?
-We’ve been doing testing, testing, and even more testing.
+Ken has been doing testing, testing, and even more testing while using it on his own Upwork and personal projects.
 (A versioning app that safeguards your digital stuff must be completely reliable.)

 * Separate Spresso iVersionIt licenses are required for macOS and Windows